Schuetzen/ChinaNight/content/_index.md

           text: Join our large community gala - Unforgetable Night
           feature_icon: bolt
           features:
-            - "One of the most friendly community"
+            - "One of the most friendly community at COMO"

           # Upload image to `assets/media/` and reference the filename here
           image: tiger.jpg